RajMazing/Interview-Scheduler/README.md

-# Interview Scheduler -Casey Bassaragh
+# Interview Scheduler - Casey Bassaragh

-# Project Description
 A React Application that allows a user to create, book, save, edit and delete interview appointments that are stored within a server database.